reddelexc/hackerone-reports/tops_by_program/TOPBRAVESOFTWARE.md

 10. [DNS Leaks when using any VPN Browser extension with Brave Shield enabled](https://hackerone.com/reports/1203842) to Brave Software - 51 upvotes, $0
 11. [`chrome://brave` available for navigation in Release build [-\> RCE] + navigation to `chrome://*` using tab_helper ["Open in new tab"]](https://hackerone.com/reports/395737) to Brave Software - 46 upvotes, $2000
 12. [Local files reading using `link[rel="import"]`](https://hackerone.com/reports/375329) to Brave Software - 42 upvotes, $400
-13. [[Android] HTML Injection in BatterySaveArticleRenderer WebView](https://hackerone.com/reports/176065) to Brave Software - 41 upvotes, $150
+13. [Browser is not following proper flow for redirection cause open redirect ](https://hackerone.com/reports/1579374) to Brave Software - 41 upvotes, $500
-14. [Browser is not following proper flow for redirection cause open redirect ](https://hackerone.com/reports/1579374) to Brave Software - 40 upvotes, $500
+14. [[Android] HTML Injection in BatterySaveArticleRenderer WebView](https://hackerone.com/reports/176065) to Brave Software - 41 upvotes, $150
-15. [Information disclosure-Referer leak](https://hackerone.com/reports/1337624) to Brave Software - 39 upvotes, $500
+15. [Information disclosure-Referer leak](https://hackerone.com/reports/1337624) to Brave Software - 40 upvotes, $500
 16. [Onion-Location header allows to open arbitrary URLs including chrome:](https://hackerone.com/reports/1089995) to Brave Software - 37 upvotes, $400
 17. [UAF on JSEthereumProvider](https://hackerone.com/reports/1977252) to Brave Software - 34 upvotes, $3000
-18. [[iOS/Android] Address Bar Spoofing Vulnerability ](https://hackerone.com/reports/175958) to Brave Software - 30 upvotes, $200
+18. [download file type warning on Windows does not appear if "ask where to save file before downloading" setting is enabled](https://hackerone.com/reports/1848062) to Brave Software - 30 upvotes, $500
-19. [download file type warning on Windows does not appear if "ask where to save file before downloading" setting is enabled](https://hackerone.com/reports/1848062) to Brave Software - 29 upvotes, $500
+19. [[iOS/Android] Address Bar Spoofing Vulnerability ](https://hackerone.com/reports/175958) to Brave Software - 30 upvotes, $200
 20. [HTML injection in title of reader view](https://hackerone.com/reports/991713) to Brave Software - 29 upvotes, $300
 21. [Universal XSS with Playlist feature](https://hackerone.com/reports/1436558) to Brave Software - 25 upvotes, $750
 22. [Navigation to protocol handler URL from the opened page displayed as a request from this page.](https://hackerone.com/reports/374969) to Brave Software - 25 upvotes, $200